RedTurtle/collective.limitfilesizepanel/README.rst

 Introduction
 ============

-This product monkey patch the original MaxSizeValidator used in file and image upload field.
+This product monkey patch the original Plone max size validation (where the configuration is complex and hurts all Plone site in the same buildout) to a site-specific ones.
-Then through plone.app.registry and z3c.form provide a user interface to customize site by site the limit size in Mb for uploads.

 How to use it
 =============

 Just add the product to the buildout and install it in the site you want to use.

-A new action (''Limit file size settings'') will be added in the plone control panel and here, ''Admin'' and ''Site Administrator'' will be able to set a limit for files and images upload.
+A new "*Limit file size settings*" option will be added in the control panel, where you can change the *File* and *Image* attachments.

+No users will be able to upload files that exceed the limit.

 Dependencies
 ============

 This products has been tested on:

 * Plone 3.3
 * Plone 4.2

 It's based on `plone.app.registry`__ that it not part of Plone on 3.3 version.
-You need to be sure that a compatible version is used (in my experience: use `version 1.0b1`__)
+You need to be sure that a compatible version is used (in my experience: use `version 1.0b1`__).

  __ http://pypi.python.org/pypi/plone.app.registry
  __ http://pypi.python.org/pypi/plone.app.registry/1.0b1